Magno-MJ/flix-api/README.md

 ## 📔 Description

-API to manage movies, movie genres and movie reviews made during the course Django Master
+API to manage movies, movie genres and movie reviews made during the course Django Master with Django Rest Framework

 ## 🚀 How to run the project